florentgonon/my-shoe-store/README.md

 ### Instructions
+* For my-shoe-store :
     * Make sure you have a complete installation of Ruby on Rails with depencies
     * `brew install websocketd` to convert broadcast_inventory.rake into a websocket service
     * `gem install foreman` to lauch multiple process
     * `bundle install`
     * Then lauch the following command : `./bin/dev`
     If you got this error `./bin/dev : permission denied`, please launch the following command line : `chmod +x ./bin/dev` and relauch `./bin/dev`

+* For aldo-store-api :
+    * Make sure you have a complete installation of Ruby on Rails with depencies
+    * Make sure you have PostgreSQL to allow to create a Database
+    * `rails db:create && rails db:migrate && rails db:seed` to create, migrate and seed the Database
+    * `bundle install`
+    * Then lauch the following command : `rails s`

 ### Test
 I used RSpec to wrote the tests.
 For launch the test, just run `bundle exec rspec`

+### Last word
+I'm honored to have make this exercice for Potloc, and hope you enjoy to read and test it as much as I have take pleasure to make it.
+Enjoy !